 John is also an oft-published author.
 He is author of multiple books and dozens of articles.
 In 2011 he published the book Inside College Volleyball, which focuses on US college recruiting.

 Mark Lebedew joins John on the project.
-Mark is currently coach of the club Aluron Virtu Warta Zawiercie, which plays in the Polish PlusLiga after a couple of seasons at Jastrzebski Wegiel.
+Mark has spent the last few years coaching in the Polish PlusLiga.
 Before Poland, he coached five seasons coaching Berlin Recycling Volleys.
 During his tenure they were 3-time German champions.
 They also were 2015 CEV Champions League bronze medal winners.
 His previous professional coaching stops include SV Bayer Wuppertal (Germany), VC Pepe Jeans Asse-Lennik (Belgium), Tonno Calippo Vibo Valentia (Italy, assistant coach), and VC Franken (Germany)

-At the international level, Mark is the current Men’s National Team head coach for his native Australia.
+At the international level, Mark was the Men’s National Team head coach for his native Australia from 2017-2020.
 Earlier in his career he was assistant for both Australia and Germany.
 That means he got to coach in competitions like the Olympics, World League, and World Championships qualification.

 Mark is author of the At Home on the Court blog.
 He holds a German DSB A license and an Australian NCAS Level 2.
 He has been an FIVB Coaches Instructor since 2009.
 Mark partnered with his brother and father to publish My Profession: The Game.
 It is an English translation of the last book from Russian volleyball coaching legend, Vyacheslav Platonov.